santosh078/demoMERN/README.md

 # demoMERN
-just a sample project to learn MERN stack
+just a sample project to learn MERN stack with CRUD operation.